ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/005-add-aws-resources.md

 ## Versioning

 All modules are versioned.
 This allows us to implement changes without breaking existing resources.
-To use a specific version of a module you need to defined it in the `source` attribute by specifying a `ref` attribute in the query string of the source URL:
+To use a specific version of a module you need to define it in the `source` attribute by specifying the `ref` attribute in the query string of the source URL:

 ```
 module "my_module" {